ucfnlp/summarization-sing-pair-mix/README.md

 ### Training content selection model

+1) Download the pre-trained BERT-Base Uncased model from (https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip), unzip, and place in the `pretrained_bert_model/` directory.

-Train the BERT model to predict whether a given sentence singleton/pair is likely to create a summary sentence or not.
+2) Train the BERT model to predict whether a given sentence singleton/pair is likely to create a summary sentence or not.

     cd bert/
     python run_classifier.py --task_name=merge --do_train --do_eval --dataset_name=cnn_dm --num_train_epochs=1000.0